Sxjdwang/sxjdwang.github.io/_pages/about.md

   </tr>
 </table>

+# 💼 Employment

+- *2024.04 - Now*, Postdoctor in Technical University of Munich, Germany.
+- *2023.08 - 2024.03*, Postdoctor in Chinese University of Hong kong, Shenzhen, China.

 # 🏫 Education

 - *2019.08 - 2024.02*, Ph.D. in Electrical and Computer Engineering, National University of Singapore, Singapore.